 4) This item primarily refers to current trading account assets, which amounted to SEK 628 m (748) at December 31, 2007.
 During the period between transaction and settlement, usually one to five days, OMX has a receivable from the purchasing party and a liability with the selling party.
-The counterparty risk is limited to one of the parties not delivering the sold securities or the agreed purchase prices, and december 31, 2007.
-During the period between transaction and settlement, usually one to five days, and does not comprise the full value of the total receivable.
+The counterparty risk is limited to one of the parties not delivering the sold securities or the agreed purchase prices, and does not comprise the full value of the total receivable.